-In connection with the February sale, we agreed to use commercially reasonable efforts to provide public market liquidity for the Caret Units, or securities into which they may be exchanged, within the next two years.
-There can be no assurances that we will be able to provide public market liquidity within such timeframe, or at all, and if we are unable to do so, such investors have a right to require us to redeem their Caret Units at their original purchase price.
+In connection with the February 2022 sale, we agreed to use commercially reasonable efforts to provide public market liquidity for the Caret units, or securities into which they may be exchanged, prior to the second anniversary of such sales.
+There can be no assurances that we will be able to provide public market liquidity within such timeframe, or at all, and if we are unable to do so, such investors have a right to require us to redeem their Caret units purchased in February 2022.
 Even if we are able to provide public market liquidity an active trading market may not develop, or be sustained, and the market price of such securities may be volatile.
-Additionally, in connection with the pursuit of public market liquidity, we may restructure the Caret Units, or securities into which they may be exchanged, and such revised terms may negatively impact our common stockholders' economic interests and other attributes of ownership in us and may materially and adversely affect the market price of shares of our common stock.
-Additionally, issuances of additional shares of our common stock will reduce an individual stockholder's indirect interest in Caret Units, while the interests of Caret Unit holders are fixed.
-Conflicts of interest could arise between the interests of holders of Caret Units and holders of our common stock with respect to decisions of whether to invest in Ground Leases that hold greater potential for future distributions to Caret holders versus current distributions to common stockholders, whether to extend, sell, hold or refinance a Ground Lease or combined property in the future and whether to issue new shares of common stock.
-Thus, holders of shares of our common stock bear the risk that Caret Units will dilute our common stockholders' economic interests and other attributes of ownership in us and may materially and adversely affect the market price of shares of our common stock.
+Additionally, in connection with the pursuit of public market liquidity, we may restructure the Caret units, or securities into which they may be exchanged.

+Thus, holders of our common stock bear the risk that Caret units will dilute their economic interests and other attributes of ownership in us and may materially and adversely affect the market price of shares of our common stock.